andreio16/bandwidth_monitor/README.md

 A simple Python aplication for visualizing the network data used. (upload/download) :smile:
 ### Build with
-* Tkinter for GUI presentation layer
+* Tkinter for GUI presentation layer.
-* Flask for server-side, API and database components
+* Flask for server-side, API and database components .

 <!-- GETTING STARTED -->
 ## Getting Started